The list of the english articles

 Yasaka shrine is to be designated as a National Treasure because of the Gion Zukuri method which tells us the relationship between the hall and the religious phenomena in medieval Japan

-In 2020, we found ourselves in the middle of COVID-19 and Kyoto is having "Autumn leaves season" with it.In this article, I'll show top 10 places to enjoy the season avoiding so-called "Three C's."
+In 2021, we still found ourselves in the middle of COVID-19 and Kyoto is having "Autumn leaves season" with it.In this article, I'll show top 10 places to enjoy the season avoiding so-called "Three C's."
 Closed, Crowded places with many people nearby, and Close-contact settings.

 Seiryue, the ritual of Kannon in Kyomizu-dera temple in Kyoto 青龍会英語で説明